PufferFinance/PufferPool/docs/README.md

 * Proof of Reserves, AKA the amount of ETH backing pufETH
 * Proof of Full Withdrawls, required for NoOps to be able to retrieve their bond after they have finished validating
-* Create new Puffer Strategies, which will include various mixes of AVSs that NoOps can decide to opt into, depending on risk/reward preferences
+* Create new Puffer Modules, which will include various mixes of AVSs that NoOps can decide to opt into, depending on risk/reward preferences
 * Store information about validator nodes and protocol state variables controlled by governance, such as the ratio at which withdrawn ETH is split between the [PufferPool](../src/PufferPool.sol) and [WithdrawalPool](../src/WithdrawalPool.sol) smart contracts

 See full documentation in [./PufferProtocol.md](./PufferProtocol.md)